polkadot-developers/substrate-developer-hub.github.io/docs/overview/low-level-data-format.md

   "title": "Boolean"
 }
 [/block]
-Boolean values are encoded using the LSB of a single byte:
+Boolean values are encoded using the least significant bit (LSB) of a single byte:
 - `boolean false`: `0x00`
 - `boolean true`: `0x01`
 [block:api-header]